 There are three other species of ferns that were named Polypodium punctatum by other authors which have been moved to other genera.
 They all have “typical ferny fronds”. instead of the strap-like fronds of this species… There are MANY species of ferns throughout much of the world that were given different names by different botanists.
 Then there are those, as in Polypodium punctatum, where the same name was given to several entirely different plants.
 Many species of ferns have MULTIPLE (understatement) synonyms.
 Like this one with 49…

 Polypodium punctatum Spruce (or Spruce ex Hook)=Stigmatopteris lechleri (Mett.)
 C.Chr.

 Polypodium punctatum Hook.=Grammitis punctata Raddi

-I bought my Dwarf Elkhorn Fern from Lowe’s in Greenville, Mississippi in October 2011.
+I brought my Dwarf Elkhorn Fern home from Lowe’s in Greenville, Mississippi in October 2011.
 I was living at the mansion in Leland at the time and was enjoying collecting plants.
-I am not sure what the label said the name of this plant was when I bought it and my original information is on the old laptop that won’t come on.
-I am not sure how many times I have changed the name of the photos.
+I am not sure how many times I have changed the scientific name of this plant…

 I had no problems with this fern but I gave it to a good friend of mine when I moved back to the family farm in mid-Missouri in February 2013.
 Someday I will bring home another Elkhorn Fern when I have adequate conditions.